artsy/Swift-at-Artsy/Beginners/Lesson Two/README.md

 }
 ```

-Using an `enum` we can represent that something can be one of many states.
+We use an `enum` to represent a variable that can be one of a few different states.
 This comes in handy most when trying to model abstractions that have exclusive states.

 With that, I think we have all we need to try and represent an `Artwork`.